As a business owner or manager, you have a ton of decisions to make.

 If you do, you know that benefits in the private sector added an average cost of 30.2% to an employee’s salary.
 (Depending on what you offer.)

-What does a new inbound marketing millennial need to run campaigns?
+What does a new digital marketer need to run campaigns?

 A new Macbook Pro, desk, chair, headphones, and bean bag of course.
 (They could take or leave the office space.)